makrai/notes/farha-22-iSarcasm-semeval.md

 * two languages, English and Arabic, and
-* three subtasks: sarcasm detection, sarcasm category classification, and pairwise sarcasm identification given a sarcastic sentence and its non-sarcastic rephrase.
-The task received
+* three subtasks: sarcasm detection, sarcasm category classification, and pairwise sarcasm identification given a sarcastic sentence and its non-sarcastic rephrase
-* submissions from 60 different teams, with the
+* submissions from 60 teams
-* sarcasm detection task being the most popular.
+* sarcasm detection task being the most popular
-* Most of the participating teams utilised pre-trained language models.
-In this paper, we provide an overview of the task, data, and participating teams
+* Most of the participating teams utilised pre-trained language models
+* we: an overview of the task, data, and participating teams